SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 ## 1.Introduction: 引言

 The advancements in large language models within natural language processing have been particularly significant, especially in contextual understanding and multimodal technology.
-Models like [GPT-4 [1]](../../Models/TextLM/2023.03.15_GPT-4.md), trained on extensive corpora, are now capable of processing complex contexts with exceptional accuracy.
+Models like [GPT-4](../../Models/TextLM/2023.03.15_GPT-4.md)[^1], trained on extensive corpora, are now capable of processing complex contexts with exceptional accuracy.
 These models, with their vast parameters, excel in parsing contextually appropriate sentences and maintaining coherence over multiple conversational turns, which is crucial for tasks like dialogue systems, automatic summarization, and machine translation.
 By leveraging vast contextual information, these models manage long-text processing with unprecedented proficiency in contextual reasoning.

-In addition to the success in text-based tasks, large language models have also achieved remarkable success in multimodal tasks~\cite{app14125068}, particularly in integrating and processing inputs from diverse modalities like vision, speech, and text.
+In addition to the success in text-based tasks, large language models have also achieved remarkable success in multimodal tasks ([Survey by Huang et al.](../From_Large_Language_Models_to_Large_Multimodal_Models__A_Literature_Review.md)[^2]), particularly in integrating and processing inputs from diverse modalities like vision, speech, and text.
-Their ability to semantically link these different types of data has led to significant breakthroughs in areas such as visual question answering and image generation, as exemplified by models like CLIP~\cite{radford2021learningtransferablevisualmodels} and DALL-E~\cite{ramesh2021zeroshottexttoimagegeneration}.
+Their ability to semantically link these different types of data has led to significant breakthroughs in areas such as visual question answering and image generation, as exemplified by models like [CLIP](../../Models/_Basis/2021.02.26_CLIP.md)[^3] and [DALL-E](../../Models/_Basis/DALL-E.md)[^4].
 This capability not only enhances performance in visual tasks by effectively fusing information from different modalities, but also demonstrates the models' potential to expand into and improve upon other modalities.
 The way these models manage complex multimodal information processing highlights their adaptability and lays the groundwork for further innovations in multimodal understanding and integration.

-The typical **Spoken Language Understanding (SLU)** involves interpreting spoken language to extract meaning, intent, and relevant information beyond simple transcription~\cite{tur2011spoken, qin2021survey}.
+The typical **Spoken Language Understanding (SLU)** involves interpreting spoken language to extract meaning, intent, and relevant information beyond simple transcription [^5] [^6]~\cite{tur2011spoken, qin2021survey}.
 In order to more comprehensively and coherently demonstrate the performance of Speech LLMs, in this article, we also include basic speech-to-text tasks, such as automatic speech recognition (ASR), within its scope.
 Related works have achieved remarkable performance across various domains, including voice-activated assistants, automated transcription, and real-time speech translation.
 Modern systems are adept at handling diverse accents and languages, improving efficiency and accuracy in workflows like medical transcription and customer service automation.